jerryc05/jerryc05-Pypi/README.md

 $ python3 -m pip install -U jerryc05
 ```

-*Note*: Windows user should replace`python3` with `python`.
+*Note*: Windows users should replace`python3` with `python`.

 ### Option 2: Download from GitHub

 You can download the latest [pre-release archive](https://github.com/jerryc05/jerryc05-PyPI/archive/master.zip) of `jerryc05`.
 This approach is for advanced users, and they know what to do.
-Therefore, no more instructions will be addressed here.
+Therefore, no further instructions will be addressed here.

 ## Documentation